foolin/golem-lang/tools/docs/md/tour.md

 [WebAssembly](https://github.com/mjarmy/golem-lang/blob/master/tools/docs/wasm.go) executable, and
 a [command line](https://github.com/mjarmy/golem-lang/blob/master/cli/golem.go) executable.

-Golem has a very important concept which we call 'sandboxing', that allows you to run Golem code inside a Go program, and be completely sure that it does not interact with the outside world via I/O at all.
+Golem has an important concept which we call 'sandboxing', that allows you to run Golem code inside a Go program, and be completely sure that it does not interact with the outside world via I/O at all.
 Note that the WebAssembly executable is sandboxed, whereas the command line executable is not.